chauff/paper-note-filler/README.md

 ## TODOs

 Expand this plugin beyond arXiv.
-[ACL Anthology](https://aclanthology.org/) and [neurIPS](https://papers.nips.cc/) are high up on the list.
+[ACL Anthology](https://aclanthology.org/) and [neurIPS](https://papers.nips.cc/) are next.

-## Manually installing the plugin
+## Installing the plugin manually

+> **Note**
+> The plugin is not available via the Obsidian Hub as it takes quite a long time to get through the PR queue and the review process.
+This plugin is so niche and simple that it is not really worth it.
+So, manual installation it is.

 1. Head to the vault folder (the following command assumes it is in the home directory in the `obsidian-vault` directory) and traverse into the plugin directory: `~/obsidian-vault/.obsidian/plugins/`.
 2. Create a new directory called `paper-note-filler`.